Blog

 Why Humans Are Terrible at Being Random

-We think we understand randomness, but decades of research say otherwise.
-Here's why your brain can't help finding patterns in chaos — and why that matters.
+We think we understand randomness, but research says otherwise.
+Here's why your brain finds patterns in chaos — and why it matters.

 psychologyrandomnessscience

-What a Deck of Cards Can Teach You About Probability
+What a Deck of Cards Teaches About Odds

-A standard 52-card deck is one of the best intuition-building tools for understanding probability, combinatorics, and why your gut feelings about chance are usually wrong.
+A standard 52-card deck is one of the best tools for understanding probability — and why your gut feelings about chance are usually wrong.

 educationcardsprobabilityscience

-From Dadaist poets cutting up newspapers to Brian Eno's Oblique Strategies, randomness has been a deliberate creative method for longer than most people realize.
+From Dadaist poets to Brian Eno's Oblique Strategies, randomness has been a deliberate creative method for longer than most realize.

 creativityarthistoryrandomness